 Samples of the final tertiary pond effluent were collected on all three inspection occasions for chlorophyll-a analyses.
 Chlorophyll-a concentration can be used as a useful indicator of the algal population present in the system.
 (Note: Pearson (1996) suggested that a minimum in-pond chlorophyll-a concentration of 300 mg/m3 was necessary to maintain stable facultative conditions).
 However, seasonal changes in algal populations and also dilution by stormwater infiltration might be expected to occur in any wastewater treatment system which together with fluctuations in waste loading would result in chlorophyll-a variability.

-The results of final pond effluent analyses are provided in Table 35 together with field observations of pond appearance.
+The results of final pond effluent chlorophyll-a analyses and historical data are provided in Table 34 together with field observations of pond appearance.